24 hours customer service +9779849693351

 Cost Included

-• Airport / Hotel/Airport Transportation.
+• Airport/Hotel/Airport Transportation.

-• Trekking permits and all necessary paperwork
+• Trekking permits and all necessary paperwork.

-• Sleeping bag, Duffle bag
+• Sleeping bag and duffle bag.

-• Medical supplies (first aid kit will be available).
+• Medical supplies (first aid kit provided).

 • All government taxes.